tschoffelen/react-native-map-link/README.md

     onCancelPressed={() => this.setState({ isVisible: false })}
     onAppPressed={() => this.setState({ isVisible: false })}
     onBackButtonPressed={() => this.setState({ isVisible: false })}
-    modalProps={{ // you can put all <a href="https://github.com/react-native-community/react-native-modal">react-native-modal</a> props inside.
+    modalProps={{ // you can put all react-native-modal props inside.
         animationIn: 'slideInUp',
     }}
     options={{ // You can pass exactly the same options as the showLocation method above